dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/react-notes/index.md

 ## App Component

 The skeleton for this is already in the starter.
 Does it need to be a smart component?
-It depends on how you organize your components, but you could do something similar to SA4 where the *App* component holds most of the state.
+It depends on how you organize your components, but you could do something similar to the react short assignment where the *App* component holds most of the state.

 Here is a test note that I used to start with with the minimal set of fields: